Here’s a question I received from the owner of a small MSP about what to spend on marketing:

 If I was attempting to grow my MSP on a limited marketing budget, I’d put the majority of the money into two things:

-A $30K MSP marketing budget won’t be enough to do the above and hire an agency to run ads and do SEO/GEO – particularly if he’s in a mid-sized market (like Nashville, Tampa, etc.) to large market (like Chicago, Dallas, New York City, etc.).
+A $30K MSP marketing budget won’t be enough to do the above and hire an agency to run ads and do SEO/GEO – particularly if he’s in a mid-sized market to large market.

-Goal for no less than 45% overall gross margin (services, hardware and software products) on all services sold and you’ll quickly be able to invest more into marketing and sales, making it easier for you to grow.
+Goal for no less than 45% overall gross margin on all services sold and you’ll quickly be able to invest more into marketing and sales, making it easier for you to grow.